Gum disease

 Gum disease is progressive, which points to the importance of early treatment.
 In its earliest form, gingivitis, gum disease can be reversed.
 However, this is the hardest time to spot the signs.
 One clue to watch for is bleeding gums.
 When you brush and floss your teeth, even if you do so aggressively, gums should not bleed.
 If they do, you should seek treatment to return to optimal oral health.

-Untreated, gingivitis can progress to periodontitis, in which plaque has reached the roots of teeth, causing infection below the gums.
+Untreated gingivitis can progress to periodontitis, in which plaque has reached the roots of teeth, causing infection below the gums.
 Periodontitis can and should be treated so that supportive fibers and bone tissue do not sustain damage.

 Advanced periodontal disease can cause teeth to become loose, even shifting in position and affecting the bite.
 When gum disease has progressed to this extent, the bone and supporting fibers might sustain extensive damage that could lead to the loss of teeth.